Performance of quantum registers in diamond in the presence of spin impurities: Introduction

-To be able to coherently couple individual NV-centers via their dipole interaction efficiently, they have to be located at a distance of a few tens of nanometers \cite{Jakobi_2016}.
-Since this distance dependence cannot be controlled with sufficient precision yet, the assembling of larger registers relies on stochastic processes during the diamond growth or implementation of nitrogen \cite{Groot_Berning2021,Shinobu2019,Jakobi_2016,Yamamoto2013}.
-Given this situation, the focus has been laid on other magnetic impurities found in diamond, predominantly nitrogen atoms (P1-impurites) and carbon $^{13}C$ isotopes.
-While P1-impurities yield an additional electron spin in the lattice, the $^{13}C$ isotopes have a nuclear spin.
-Nitrogen is a necessary ingredient to obtain NV-centers in the first place, either during the diamond growth process or by implantation.
+However, also other impurities play an important role for NV based quantum technologies.
+Substitutional nitrogen atoms (P1-impurities) are a necessary ingredient to obtain NV-centers in the first place, either during the diamond growth process or by implantation \cite{Meijer2019}.
 Further, there is evidence, that nitrogen is also an electron donor turning the uncharged $\text{NV}^{(0)}$ to the technologically useful negatively charged $\text{NV}^{-}$ making close P1-impurities unavoidable \cite{DOHERTY2013}.
 Overall, the creation yield of these nitrogen impurities to pair with vacancies and to become NV-centers, plays a crucial role.
 Too many remaining pure nitrogen impurities form a spin-bath and lead to fast decoherence for the register as the surrounding electron spins couple strongly to the NV-center \cite{Bauch2020}.
-Also additional $^{13}C$ atoms have a two-sided influence on the performance of a diamond based spin register: Depending on their abundance and individual position, they may act as a spin-bath or as addressable qubits.
-In fact, the $^{13}C$'s which are strongly coupled to the $\text{NV}^{-}$ can be initialized to the desired state and are addressable via either radio-frequency drives or via the dipole interaction with the $\text{NV}^{-}$ \cite{Jelezko2004,Childress2006,Neumann2008,Jacques2009}.
+As mentioned above, additional $^{13}C$ atoms also have a two-sided influence on the performance of a diamond based spin register: Depending on their abundance and individual position, they may act as a spin-bath or as addressable qubits.
+In fact, the $^{13}C$s which are strongly coupled to the $\text{NV}^{-}$ can be initialized to the desired state and are addressable via either radio-frequency drives and/or via the dipole interaction with the $\text{NV}^{-}$ \cite{Jelezko2004,Childress2006,Neumann2008,Jacques2009}.
 The long coherence properties of the nuclear spins also lead to the proposal to use them as quantum memory or quantum repeaters for quantum information networks \cite{Bernien2013,Hanson2015,Taminiau2021,Hanson2021network}.

+Based on the idea of using several $^{13}C$s as being part of the register, quantum gates and small quantum algorithms have successfully been implemented experimentally \cite{vanderSar2012,Suter2020,Suter2020-2,Taminiau2014,Taminiau2019,Taminiau2022-2}.
+These algorithms can be initiated by local control of the full register: MW-driving the $\text{NV}^{-}$ and additional radio-frequency drives for the $^{13}C$.